Heritage Tree Details

 Pinus ponderosa

 The scars on this Ponderosa pine are the remaining evidence of Japanese bomb fragments, since chopped out, that hit the tree in World War II.
 In 1943, six thousand balloon bombs were launched by the Japanese, traveling the jet stream wind current over 6200 miles to their destination along our west coast.
-In 1945, …
+In 1945, six locals happened upon one of the unexploded bombs while setting out for a fishing …

 Read More